About the Virtual Care (Telemedicine) Program:

 What specialists are currently available?

 Currently, we have specialists for endocrinology, dermatology, hematology, thrombosis, nephrology, respirology, sleep medicine, infectious disease specialists, mental health, and cardiopulmonary rehab.
-We encourage PCPs to refer for specialties even if not listed above, and our team will search for a provider in Ontario who is willing to provide virtual care for our LLG patients.
+We encourage healthcare providers to refer for specialties even if not listed above, and our team will search for a provider in Ontario who is willing to provide virtual care for our LLG patients.

 How is the referral triaged?